bpal410/cdk-managed-ad/README.md

   maxAzs: 2,
 });

-// Existing Secret ARN of string type (not JSON) const EXISTING_SECRET_ARN = string "arn:aws:secretsmanager:YOUR_REGION:YOUR_ACCOUNT_ID:secret:YOUR_EXISTING_SECRET_ARN"
+// Existing Secret ARN of password as string (not JSON).
+Username will be NETBIOS\admin const EXISTING_SECRET_ARN = string "arn:aws:secretsmanager:YOUR_REGION:YOUR_ACCOUNT_ID:secret:YOUR_EXISTING_SECRET_ARN"

 // Create the Microsoft AD
 const ad = new MicrosoftAD(stack, 'CorporateAD', {
   domainName: 'corp.example.com',
-  password: sm.Secret.fromSecretCompleteArn(self, "ExistingSecret", EXISTING_SECRET_ARN)
+  password: sm.Secret.fromSecretCompleteArn(self, "ExistingSecret", EXISTING_SECRET_ARN),
   vpc: vpc,
   edition: 'Standard', // or 'Enterprise'
   shortName: 'CORP', // optional.
 This would be your NetBIOS name.